Preventing Dog Aggressive Behavior: Fun & Easy Tips & Tricks

 What does Dog Aggressive Behavior Look Like?

-Fear often occurs when a dog hasn’t been properly socialized and sees other dogs as threats.
-Excitement can trigger barking and pulling, especially in playful breeds that want to interact but can’t due to the leash.
-Territorial dogs may react aggressively, seeing other dogs as intruders in their space.
+Another emotion that can be confused is excitement which can trigger barking and pulling, especially in playful breeds that want to interact but can’t due to the leash.
+Territorial dogs may act “aggressively,” seeing other dogs as intruders in their space.
+This happens a lot when dogs bark at the door.
+This is why many dogs sit at the door watching over thier “territory” for invaders.

-Frustration also arises when a dog is on a leash and unable to approach or interact freely with another dog.
 Lastly, dogs that haven’t been trained properly may not know how to behave calmly when encountering other dogs.
+The bucking, barking and lunging can cause many people to think its dog aggressive behavior.

 To stop a dog from lunging or acting aggressively towards other dogs, it’s best to make your furry friend feel more comfortable.
-Create a positive association with the other dog.
-I pulled out my camera to film a tip on how to prevent dog aggression.
-We call this the engage disengage game, and it serves as a great way to stop dog reactivity.
+We call this changing the dog’s emotional response.
+Rememebr our goal is to stop dog reactivity.

 The engage disengage game is a useful technique to stop dog reactivity, whether it’s out of fear or excitement.

-The goal is to teach your dog to see the trigger, like another dog.
-Then, you want them to quickly turn their attention back to you in a calm way.
-Before starting, I recommend your dog has burned off some energy and is in a calm state.
+The goal is to teach your dog to see the trigger, like another dog, as a positive.
+As soon as they look at the dog, you say your marker word which causes them to quickly turn their attention back to you to get the treat.

 To begin, have someone walk past you and your dog while you wait for your dog to look at the trigger.
 As soon as they look, click your clicker or use a marker word and reward with a treat.
 The key is to reward your dog for looking at the trigger calmly and then looking back at you.